iSkaCh/FacebookScraper/README.md

 # FacebookScraper

-This is a facebook scraper that was used for a school project
+This is a facebook scraper that was used for a school project, it uses the Selenium framework.

 It is based on the FacebookBot found here https://github.com/iSkaCh/FacebookBot